Ädelbrook Transitional Academy

-The Transitional Academies are located in the Riverview Center in downtown Middletown.
+The Transitional Academy is located in the Riverview Center in downtown Middletown.
 This convenient location gives us easy access to many workplace partners in the community, which provide valuable opportunities for students to learn life skills and practice problem solving.
 Job sites are evaluated by the staff to determine the cognitive, sensory, motor, and social demands that will be placed on students to identify the most appropriate job placements.
 Students work 5-15 hours a week, depending on each young person’s level of functioning.

 In addition, we operate the Ädelbrook Bark-ery, an educational retail store specializing in homemade dog treats.
 Our students follow recipes to make the treats from scratch, and do the baking, packaging, and sales.
 This commercial outlet gives our young people experience with many more details of running a business than they would otherwise have access to.

 Students have the opportunity to develop critical life skills through a hands-on and skills-based curriculum.
 Working with certified special education teachers, job coaches, occupational therapists and clinicians they establish strategies for the following: